xtyangpsp/SeisGo/README.md

 ```

 ## Structure of the package
-1. **seispy**

-This directory contains the main modules.
+1. **seispy**: This directory contains the main modules.

-2. **notebooks**

-This directory contains the jupyter notebooks that provide tutorials for all modules.
+2. **notebooks**: This directory contains the jupyter notebooks that provide tutorials for all modules.

-3. **data**

-Data for testing or running the tutorials is saved under this folder.
+3. **data**: Data for testing or running the tutorials is saved under this folder.

-4. **figs**

-Here we put figures in tutorials and other places.
+4. **figs**: Here we put figures in tutorials and other places.

-5. **scripts**

-This directory contains example scripts for data processing using `seispy`.
+5. **scripts**: This directory contains example scripts for data processing using `seispy`.
 Users are welcome to modify from the provided example scripts to work on their own data.

 ## Tutorials
 To-be-added.